 While building the Stereo Advantage in the early days, engaging the competition head-on was undeniably the most energizing part of my life.
 From 1978 to 1991, I was focused and ferocious in my pursuit of fending off all of my real or imagined foes.

 Enemies make you stronger, allies make you weaker. – Frank Herbert

 Stereo Plus, Purchase Radio, Altronics, Sounds Great, Transcendental Audio, Stereo Chamber, Silo, Leechmere, and on and on – all came and went, and I’d like to think we played a part in their demise.
 The beauty of it was that it was simply survival of the fittest.
 It was not about retribution or vengeance.
 It was all about kicking ass and taking names.
 I can say without a doubt that it was the relentless competition that forged our resolve and enabled our success.

 Kill them with success and bury them with a smile. – Paul Hudson

 And now I am sitting in my office on a beautiful Sunday morning in Naples.
 The sun just snuck out from a morning rain, and we’ll be heading out for a little breakfast at Poached after I hit the publish button for this post.
 Two eggs over easy, crisp bacon, and some raisin toast that tastes like dessert.
-After that I’ll work on my game a little.
-I’ll hit a bucket of balls in preparation for a day of golf tomorrow with some friends.
-Later on I’ll work on Capax Resources’ proposed purchase of ACA, and I’ll finish off the day with a little web development for the new Advantage Business Exchange and maybe a Skype with some of my kids or friends up north.
+I’ll finish off the day with a little web development for the new Advantage Business Exchange and maybe a Skype with some of my kids or friends up north.